tessel/sink_q/readme.md

 ###Intro
 This library is used for queuing async functions and flushing the queue when an on ready function is called.
 For example, if you need to run configuration code before a function can be called, its best to wrap the functions that need configuration in a call to queue.push and call queue.ready when the 'ready' event is emitted.
 This way, the configuration code will run first and the queue will be flushed automatically when 'ready' fires.

-Use this library if you need to run multiple async commands in series and want to store the async calls until after configration code has executred.
+Use this library if you need to run multiple async commands in series and want to store the async calls until after configration code has executed.
+The queue works by calling each asynchronous after the previous asynchronous function's callback is called.

 ###How to Use
 Require the sink_q library